-For fall 2020, we are continuing a rolling admission process.
+For Fall 2021, we are continuing a rolling admission process.
 With rolling admissions, applicants can apply at any time.
 There are no deadlines for completed applications.
-Once the applicants have completed all the application steps, they will be offered a seat in fall 2020 class on a first come, first serve basis.
+Once the applicants have completed all the application steps, they will be offered a seat in Fall 2021 class on a first come, first serve basis.
 This will continue until the class is full at 27-29 seats.
+The maximum number of seats may be adjusted due to the pandemic and unforeseen circumstances.

-The procedure for applying to the PTA program:
+The Procedure for Applying to the PTA Program:

-1. The first thing to do is to apply to college:
+1. If you are new to the College, the first thing to do is to apply to college: